nickhepp/project-portfolio/README.md

 # Nick Heppermann Project Portfolio

 Hello, welcome to my project portfolio repository.
-I've worked on some really rewarding projects and find the challenges so exciting I keep coming back for more.
-If you would like to learn more, please peruse the project portfolio.
+I've worked on some really rewarding projects and find the challenges so exciting I keep coming back for new challenges.
+If you would like to learn more about my work, please peruse my project portfolio.

 <style>
 /* Three image containers */